sihilelh/orchestrator-rust/README.md

 This works in both Regular and Timeline formats.
 If not provided, the orchestrator uses sine waves.

+---

-## 🎵 Example Outputs
+## Example Outputs

-This repository includes two example WAV files demonstrating the synthesizer's capabilities:
+This repository includes example WAV files demonstrating the synthesizer's capabilities:

-### 🎼 octave.wav
+### octave.wav

 A simple C major scale demonstration - plays the notes C-D-E-F-G-A-B-C ascending and then back down.
 Perfect for understanding basic note sequencing and how the synthesizer handles different pitches.

 - **Listen**: [Download octave.wav](https://raw.githubusercontent.com/sihilelh/orchestrator-rust/refs/heads/main/output/octave.wav)
 - **Source**: [View octave.json](https://github.com/sihilelh/orchestrator-rust/blob/main/inputs/octave.json) for technical details (BPM, note timings, amplitudes)

-### 🐉 test_drive.wav
+### test_drive.wav

 A simplified interpretation of the opening melody from "Test Drive" - the iconic theme from _How to Train Your Dragon_ that plays during Hiccup's first flight with Toothless.
-This piece holds special meaning as it represents my first flight with Rust! 🦀
+This piece holds special meaning as it represents my first flight with Rust!

 - **Listen**: [Download test_drive.wav](https://raw.githubusercontent.com/sihilelh/orchestrator-rust/refs/heads/main/output/test_drive.wav)
 - **Source**: [View test_drive.json](https://github.com/sihilelh/orchestrator-rust/blob/main/inputs/test_drive.json) for technical details (BPM, note timings, amplitudes)

-### 🎹 test_drive_timeline.wav
+### test_drive_timeline.wav

 The same "Test Drive" melody, but using the timeline format with ADSR envelopes and overlapping notes for richer, more natural-sounding chords.
 Demonstrates the power of timeline-based composition!